ultralytics/yolov5/utils/loggers/clearml/README.md

 This will enable integration with the YOLOv5 training script.
 Every training run from now on, will be captured and stored by the ClearML experiment manager.

 If you want to change the `project_name` or `task_name`, use the `--project` and `--name` arguments of the `train.py` script, by default the project will be called `YOLOv5` and the task `Training`.
-PLEASE NOTE: ClearML uses `/` as a delimter for subprojects, so be careful when using `/` in your project name!
+PLEASE NOTE: ClearML uses `/` as a delimiter for subprojects, so be careful when using `/` in your project name!

 ```bash
 python train.py --img 640 --batch 16 --epochs 3 --data coco128.yaml --weights yolov5s.pt --cache